web-platform-tests/wpt/docs/writing-tests/submission-process.md

 on WPT, the label and the preview will be created automatically.
 Because the WPT server will execute Python code in the mirrored submissions, previews are not created automatically for non-collaborators.
-Collaborators are encouraged to enable the preview by adding the label provided they trust the authors not to submit malicious code.
+Collaborators are encouraged to enable the preview by adding the label, provided they trust the authors not to submit malicious code.

 [repo]: https://github.com/web-platform-tests/wpt/